TryItOnline/cixl/devlog/turn_on_plugin_encrypt.md

 use: cx cx/crypt;

 /* Hash key using random salt */
-let: s 'key' Salt new secret;
+let: s 'key' Salt new hash-secret;

 /* Secret equality is overloaded to do the right thing */
 $s 'key' = check